-- 1.2) Engage with Highways England over recommendations for RIS2 programme over summer 2017. - 1.3) Review Planning Obligations Standards annually to ensure we are seeking the maximum possible contributions from developers.
-Officer review December 2017.
-Member adoption March/April 2018. - 1.4) Submit business cases for Pooled Business Rates (PBR) funding by end of July 2017 and end of October 2017. - 2.1) Manage and oversee development and delivery of individual Local Growth Fund allocation schemes.
+- 1.1) County and District Council staff to compile evidence for Local Growth Fund 3 (LGF3) schemes by LEP deadline (End of 2017) to maximise the chance of success. - 1.2) Engage with Highways England over recommendations for RIS2 programme over summer 2017. - 1.3) Review Planning Obligations Standards annually to ensure we are seeking the maximum possible contributions from developers. - 1.4) Submit business cases for Pooled Business Rates (PBR) funding by end of July 2017 and end of October 2017. - 2.1) Manage and oversee development and delivery of individual Local Growth Fund allocation schemes.
 Undertake consultation and feasibility work to determine priorities. - 2.2) Periodically review timescales for S106 funding to ensure it is spent before the end date and take action as required.
 Periodic reviews up until the end of March 2018 for transport contributions and an annual review process from April to July 2017 for library and education contributions.

-- 1.1) 27 LEP pro formas have been completed for the highest priority LGF schemes. - 1.2) Acle Straight and East Winch to Tilney dualling identified as key priorities for RIS2 by NCC and the A47 Alliance and these have been recommended to HE. - 1.3) Review programmed. - 1.4) Pooled Business Rates bid were successful for 24 projects including the following key transport projects
+- 11.1) 27 LEP pro formas have been completed for the highest priority LGF schemes. - 1.2) Acle Straight and East Winch to Tilney dualling identified as key priorities for RIS2 by NCC and the A47 Alliance and these have been recommended to Highways England.
+HE have acknowledged these priorities but their published Strategic Business Plan does not refer to any specific schemes. - 1.3) Annual review of Planning Obligations Standards programmed. - 1.4) Pooled Business Rates bid were successful for 24 projects including the following key transport projects